HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 have the entire area outside the soundwall landscaped, including the

-CalTrans right -of -way.
+CalTrans right-of-way.
 She asked that SPARC be alerted that when

 reviewing this landscape design, they should look for that "sense of

-gateway.
+gateway."
 She asked Council to consider an increase in urban separator. is

-Vol. xx, Page 13
+March 1, 2004 Vol. XX, Page 13

 •'°